-Developing translational research projects and pilot/feasibility studies to collect data for larger clinical trials is a necessary to meet the challenges we face with lack of funding for large projects.
+Developing translational research projects and pilot/feasibility studies to collect data for larger clinical trials is necessary to meet the challenges we face with lack of funding for large projects.

 Many of the clinical trials in the AGITG portfolio collect tissue and blood samples from their patients.
 These samples are used in translational research studies to seek biomarkers.
 That is, biological flags that may help to select those patients most likely to benefit from a treatment, or to spare particular patients from harmful treatment.